andrzej-stasinski/simple-calculator-JavaScript/README.md

 ## Calculator - JavaScript

-What the project does - simple arithmetic operations
+what does the project do - simple arithmetic operations

+#### Features

-* small simple and useful
+* small simple and useful calculator
-* soltion JavaScript
+* solution JavaScript